Share what kind of mom you are!

 7 Core Values Every Child Needs

-Core values are like a navigation system that guides our actions and behaviors.
-They affect every decision our kids will make from their homes to the lunchrooms to their future offices.
-Help your kids develop these 7 core values and you’ll be preparing them well.
+Core values like integrity act like a navigation system that helps guide our children’s actions and behaviors.
+They affect every decision our kids will make from now through adulthood.
+Help your children develop these 7 core values, and you’ll be preparing them well for life.

 1. Interdependence